 |1989||Ferry renovated and repainted.
 Coast Guard declares that vessel will not be recertified.|

-|December 1995||Ferry fails Coast Guard safety inspection and County contracts with Art Anderson Associates to replace it.|
+|Dec.
+1995||Ferry fails Coast Guard safety inspection and County contracts with Art Anderson Associates to replace it.|

-|February 1996||Ferry closed due to severe flooding on Willamette and remains closed during rebuilding of ferry docks.|
+|Feb.
+1996||Ferry closed due to severe flooding on Willamette and remains closed during rebuilding of ferry docks.|

 |June 20, 1997||Service is restored with new six-vehicle ferry built at Diversified Marine in Portland.
 The ferry crew includes Joe Dietrich, John Lettenmaier, Carl Ellison, Jack Siefert, Mike Pyszka and Bret Proffitt.|

 |July 4, 1997||Clackamas County Commissioners and the Canby community celebrate the reopening.
 The M.J.
 Lee II is christened by Doris Cattley Martin, descendent of M.J.
 Lee.
 Fares increased to help cover operating costs.|

 |Jan.-July 2013||Fares increased to help cover operating costs.
 Ferry taken through Willamette Falls Locks to be refitted with a new propulsion system in Portland and returned.
 The previously-closed Locks are re-opened under special arrangement to allow the ferry to pass through in January and July.|